jberkel/sms-backup-plus/README.md

 ## <a name="beta">Beta testing

 If you want to help beta testing, visit the [Play Store beta page].
-You will be asked to opt in to the beta program (you can leave it at any time).
+You will be asked to opt in to the beta program (you can leave it anytime).

 Once opted in your device will automatically update to the latest beta which might have bug fixes and features not found in the currently released version.